 - Stir before serving.

-- Pour into glass or mug, top with nutmeg.
+- Pour chilled eggnog into a glass or mug, and top with nutmeg.

 - Refrigerated eggnog when not in use.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.